stackevo/spudreq/draft-trammell-stackevo-spud-req.md

 signals session start and stop using the substrate, the using protocol may reduce or avoid the need for heartbeat traffic.

-This document defines a specific set of requirements for a SPUD protocol, based on analysis on a target set of applications to be developed on SPUD developing experience with a prototype described in
+This document defines a specific set of requirements for a SPUD facility, based on analysis on a target set of applications to be developed on SPUD developing experience with a prototype described in
 {{I-D.hildebrand-spud-prototype}}.
-It is intended as the basis for eventually chartering a working group for the further development of a SPUD protocol.
+It is intended as the basis for determining the next steps to make progress in this space, including eventually chartering an working group for specific protocol engineering work.

 # History

-An outcome of the IAB workshop on Stack Evolution in a Middlebox Internet (SEMI) {{I-D.trammell-semi-report}}, held in Zurich in January 2015, was a discussion on the creation of a substrate protocol to support the deployment of new transport protocols in the Internet.
+An outcome of the IAB workshop on Stack Evolution in a Middlebox Internet (SEMI) {{I-D.iab-semi-report}}, held in Zurich in January 2015, was a discussion on the creation of a substrate protocol to support the deployment of new transport protocols in the Internet.
 Assuming that a way forward for transport evolution in user space would involve encapsulation in UDP datagrams, the workshop noted that it may be useful to have a facility built atop UDP to provide minimal signaling of the semantics of a flow that would otherwise be available in TCP.
 At the very least, indications of first and last packets in a flow may assist firewalls and NATs in policy decision and state maintenance.
 Further transport semantics would be used by the protocol running atop this facility, but would only be visible to the endpoints, as the transport protocol headers themselves would be encrypted, along with the payload, to prevent inspection or modification.
-This encryption might be accomplished by using DTLS {{RFC6347}} as a subtransport {{I-D.huitema-tls-dtls-as-subtransport}}
+This encryption might be accomplished by using DTLS {{RFC6347}} as a subtransport
-or by other suitable methods.
+{{I-D.huitema-tls-dtls-as-subtransport}} or by other suitable methods.
 This facility could also provide minimal application-to-path and path-to-application signaling, though there was less agreement about what should or could be signaled here.

 The Substrate Protocol for User Datagrams (SPUD) BoF was held at IETF 92 in Dallas in March 2015 to develop this concept further.
 It is clear from discussion before and during the SPUD BoF that any selective exposure of traffic metadata outside a relatively restricted trust domain must be advisory, non-negotiated, and declarative rather than imperative.
 This conclusion matches experience with previous endpoint-to-middle and middle-to-endpoint signaling approaches.
 As with other metadata systems, exposure of specific elements must be carefully assessed for privacy risks and the total of exposed elements must be so assessed.
 Each exposed parameter should also be independently verifiable, so that each entity can assign its own trust to other entities.
 Basic transport over the substrate must continue working even if signaling is ignored or stripped, to support incremental deployment.
-These restrictions on vocabulary are discussed further in {{I-D.trammell-stackevo-newtea}}.
+These restrictions on vocabulary are discussed further in
+{{I-D.trammell-stackevo-newtea}}.
 This discussion includes privacy and trust concerns as well as the need for strong incentives for middlebox cooperation based on the information that are exposed.

 # Terminology